Ubuntu 14.04 will be end of life in April 2019, this document is a step by step procedure for Scylla users to upgrade Ubuntu 14.04 to 16.04.

 If you are using CDC and upgrading Scylla 4.3 to 4.4, please review the API updates in querying CDC streams and CDC stream generations.
 In particular, you should update applications that use CDC according to CDC Upgrade notes before upgrading the cluster to 4.4.

 If you are using CDC and upgrading from pre 4.3 version to 4.3, note the upgrading from experimental CDC.

 The upgrade is a rolling procedure which does not require full cluster shutdown.
 For each of the nodes in the cluster, serially (i.e. one at a time), you will:

 Apply the following procedure serially on each node.
 Do not move to the next node before validating the node is up and running with the new version.

-During the rolling upgrade it is highly recommended:
+During the rolling upgrade, it is highly recommended to:

 Not to run administration functions, like repairs, refresh, rebuild or add or remove nodes

 Make sure that all nodes have the schema synched prior to upgrade, we won’t survive an upgrade that has schema disagreement between nodes.